 The first Batman film, as well as the TV series, of the 1960's featured a grey and blue cloth suit mirroring the comics of the time.
-But since then the designs have taken on a modernized practical look more resembling armor.

 Throughout the DC Animated Universe (Which can be regarded as Earth-12), Batman wears a Bat-Suit mostly similar to the Bat-Suits worn in the comics.
 The first suit worn in Batman: The Animated Series has the yellow oval on it, while later designs remove this.